 Guild Wars 2 Thief Guide

-As far GW2 Professions go, Thief is definitely one of the least versatile.
+As far as GW2 Professions go, Thief is definitely one of the least versatile.
 There are builds that use different weapons or specialization trees, but pretty much all of them are focused on DPS.
 It’s an interesting change, minding the fact that in first Guild Wars, similar Assassin class is considered one of the best tanks.
 As an adventurer profession, Thieves wear the leather medium armor.
-Let's get into GW2 Thief guide in details.
+Let's get into the GW2 Thief guide in detail.

-In GW2 no matter if you’re focused on condition or direct damage, it’s possible to deal great amounts of DPS.
+In GW2 no matter if you’re focused on a condition or direct damage, it’s possible to deal with great amounts of DPS.
 You can use daggers, swords or even a rifle or staff with the elite spec, but your chances of escaping the damage dealer role are rather slim.

 Thief Unique Mechanics

 First of all, Thieves live up to their profession’s name and they can actually steal items.
 The target is not actually losing anything, but the player obtains one of the items for a list that’s defined by the enemy’s type.
 This mechanic s not a way of making money though.
-Instead of placing a random item in your inventory, it gives you a temporary access to a stolen skill.
+Instead of placing a random item in your inventory, it gives you temporary access to a stolen skill.
 You can get some really powerful ones, especially when raiding.

 The thief also has access to a special resource called initiative.
 Their weapon skills don’t have any recharge time, but instead, they have an added initiative cost.
 You can store up to 12 points of this resource and then use them for a powerful skill chain for an extremely high burst of damage.
 The obvious downside is the time it takes to replenish your initiative stock.

-Thieves have plenty of abilities that allow them for shadowstepping* to enemies or allies.
+Thieves have plenty of abilities that allow them to shadowstepping* to enemies or allies.
 They also have stealth skills that let them become invisible and stealth attacks that can deal extra damage to unsuspecting foes.
 They can use venoms to empower their whole team’s weapons.
 Thieves also have access to traps and various deception and trick skills.

-*shadowstep – a mechanic that allows a player instantly appear next to their target.
+*shadowstep – a mechanic that allows a player to instantly appear next to their target.
 It will only work if the target is not walled off and can be reached by walking.

 While double daggers probably remain the most iconic weapon setup for a Thief, this class also has a bunch of other possibilities in terms of picking the perfect gear.